NIVA-Knowledge-Graph/mpnp/README.md

 # Directory Structure
 TCE: Triple Context Embedding in Python (under development).

-data: Contains the training data.
+data: Contains the training and test data.

 graph_analysis: Tools for analysis of the KG.

 kg: Contains the original KGs.

-kg/processed: The results from the crawls.
+kg/processed: The results from the crawls (ie. scored/filered KGs).

 obj: Contains a binary file used for cache when mapping to CID.

-plots: Tools for plotting and printing the results.
+plots: Tools for plotting graphs and printing the results.

 prep: Tools for downloading and and processing KGs, test and train data.